Best Travel WiFi Router (And 7 Tips for How To Use A Portable Router)

 Once you know the benefits of having a travel WiFi router, it’s also helpful to know how to use a portable router.
 Here are some details of why a travel WiFi router is beneficial for travel, and how to use a portable router (and VPN) for travel.

 1. WiFi repeating

 By placing an additional portable router closer to the WiFi signal, you can extend the distance of that WiFi signal.
 This increases your coverage across the house or hotel room.
 You will lose a bit of speed when you do this.
-Keep that in mind if you are trying to stream video or gaming online.
+Keep that in mind if you are trying to stream a video or play a game online.

 2. Optional hard-wiring to skip spotty public WiFi

 This tip will only help you if you are in a hotel that has an ethernet cable available to you.
 This is usually the case in business hotels, or if the home or AirBnB you are staying at has the router directly in the unit.

 If either of these are the case, and you have the option to plugin an ethernet cable, then having a portable router can allow you to create your own WiFi network off of that wired connection.
 That means all of your devices can connect to a single WiFi source.
 This is way more reliable than the public WiFi available to you.

 3. Easy connecting for multiple devices

 One of my favorite reasons to use a portable router is the ease of connection setup when I get to a new location for all of our devices.
 Between our family we have multiple laptops, tablets, phones, and a Roku.
 Setting up each of these with new WiFi would be a pain in the neck.